Benefits if you are sick, or disabled

 It’s paid by Social Security Scotland.

-Adult Disability Payment is made up of 2 parts, the same as PIP :
+Adult Disability Payment is made up of 2 parts :

 1. Daily Living